Oichkatzelesfrettschen/harvey/README.md

 CI workflows.
 These include `gcc-multilib`, `g++-multilib`, `rc`, `expect`, `go-dep`, `golang-go` and the `PyYAML` Python module.

+The setup script installs `pre-commit` so you can run the hooks locally.
+After running the setup script, execute `pre-commit install` to add the git hooks.
+Run `pre-commit` in the repository root before pushing changes to ensure all configured checks pass.
+The hooks invoke `shellcheck` for shell scripts and automatically generate `compile_commands.json` using `compiledb`.

 Before committing changes, run `pre-commit` or rely on the CI workflow which executes all hooks using the `pre-commit` GitHub action.
-The pipeline installs additional utilities such as `compiledb` and `configuredb`.
+The pipeline installs additional utilities such as `compiledb`, `configuredb` and `shellcheck`.

 To boot a custom Harvey kernel without a graphical console you can use `qemu-nox` via the helper script in `scripts/run_qemu_nox.sh`: